seanpmaxwell/TypeScript-OOP-Cheat-Sheet/README.md

 _All the major aspects of TypeScript objects in one place so you don't have to google around for them_

-If you come from a traditional object-oriented (OO) background like me and are daunted by the quirks of JavaScript, never fear: TypeScript has got you covered.
-This tutorial skims through all the major points of TypeScript objects, giving examples along the way and showing you when they come in handy.
-The features of TypeScript objects overlap heavily with traditional OO languages like Java and C#, so if you're a seasoned programmer, you may already be familiar with some of these points.
-If not, this will be a great overview of OO-style programming.

 <p align="center">· · ·</p>

 ## Table of Contents